cleesmith/tinycore_with_python_plus/README.md

 > While this is much larger than
-[Tiny Core (15MB)](http://distro.ibiblio.org/tinycorelinux/downloads.html "Tiny Core") and takes a bit longer to download.
-It takes a lot less time to install/setup than doing all of the necessary TCE installs (tce-load) and configurations.
+[Tiny Core (15MB)](http://distro.ibiblio.org/tinycorelinux/downloads.html "Tiny Core") and takes a bit longer to download, it takes a lot less time to install/setup than doing all of the necessary TCE installs (tce-load) and configurations.

 ***